Alternative medicine might help treat premature ejaculation

 “It’s important to evaluate the evidence for other therapies,” she told Reuters Health by email.
 “To our knowledge, this is the first systematic review to assess complementary and alternative medicine for premature ejaculation.”

-According to the International Society for Sexual Medicine, premature ejaculation can be a lifelong problem, and this primary form of the problem is usually defined as ejaculation happening within one minute of initiating vaginal intercourse every time a man has ever had sex.
-A man’s “latency time” can also become reduced later in his sexual life, and this secondary form is usually defined as ejaculation within three minutes or less.

-In the current study, researchers evaluated 10 randomized controlled trials that included comparisons either to another type of treatment or to a placebo, or dummy, treatment.
+In the current study, researchers evaluated 10 randomized controlled trials that included comparisons either to another type of treatment or to a placebo.
 Two studies were of acupuncture, five were of Chinese herbal medicine, one of Ayurvedic herbal medicine and two of Korean topical “severance secret” cream.

 Together, the two acupuncture studies found that the treatment slightly increased intravaginal ejaculatory latency time (IELT) by about half a minute compared to placebo.